-0.05 Identification and Resolution of Problems.
+03.05 Identification and Resolution of Problems.

 Inspection Requirement.
-On a routine basis, determine whether equipment, human performance, and program issues,
+On a routine basis, determine whether the licensee is identifying equipment, human performance, and program issues, entering them into the corrective action program, and correcting the conditon(s) as required by the license, procedure, and/or NRC requirements.

 Inspection Guidance.
 This review can be accomplished by attending daily corrective action program review board meetings, reviewing computerized corrective action program entries, or reading hard copies of corrective action program documents.

 Screen each item entered in the corrective action program to select the best samples for follow-up.
 The intent of this review is to alert inspectors to conditions such as repetitive, long-term, or latent equipment failures, adverse performance trends, risk-significant or repetitive equipment failures, or crosscutting components that might warrant additional follow-up.
-For selected, determine whether the licensee has:
+For selected samples, determine whether the licensee has:

 Taken appropriate corrective actions commensurate with the safety significance;